Study after Velázquez's Portrait of Pope Innocent X

-Study after Velázquez's Portrait of Pope Innocent X is a 1953 painting by the artist Francis Bacon.
-The work shows a distorted version of the Portrait of Innocent X painted by Spanish artist Diego Velázquez in 1650.
-The work is one of the first (Note: Bacon's first fully realised pope is 1949's Head VI.) in a series of around 50 variants of the Velázquez painting which Bacon executed throughout the 1950s and early 1960s.
-The paintings are widely regarded as highly successful modern re-interpretations of a classic of the Western canon of visual art.
+Study after Velázquez's Portrait of Pope Innocent X is a 1953 painting by Irish-British artist Francis Bacon.
+It shows a distorted version of Pope Innocent X, head of the Catholic Church from 1644 to 1655, as depicted in Spanish artist Diego Velázquez's Portrait of Innocent X (c.
+1650).
+After Head VI (1949), the work is one of the first (Note: Bacon's first fully realised pope is 1949's Head VI.) in a series of around 50 variants of Velázquez's portrait which Bacon painted from 1949 to 1971.

-Of the old masters, Bacon favoured Titian, Rembrandt, Velázquez and Francisco Goya's late works.
+Of the old masters, Bacon favoured Velázquez, Titian, Rembrandt, and Francisco Goya's late works.
 He kept an extensive inventory of images for source material but preferred not to confront the major works in person.
 Having deliberately avoided it for years, he saw Portrait of Innocent X in person only much later in his life.

-The canvas is one of Bacon's masterpieces, completed when he was at the height of his creative powers.
-It has been the subject of detailed analysis by several major scholars.
+Study after Velázquez's Portrait has been the subject of detailed analysis by several scholars.
 David Sylvester described it as, along with Head VI, "the finest pope Bacon produced".

 Pope series

 Velázquez was commissioned by Innocent X to paint the portrait as from life, the pope's motive being to increase his prestige.
 However, Velázquez did not flatter his sitter, and the painting is noted for its realism.
 It is an unflinching portrait of a highly intelligent and shrewd but ageing man.

-Bacon never painted from life, preferring to use a variety of visual source material, including photographs taken from movie stills, medical textbooks and 19th-century journals) and those commissioned from his friend John Deakin.
-Equally, Bacon rarely worked from commission and could portray the pope in an even less flattering light; according to art critic Arim Zweite, "in a sinister manner, in cavernous dungeons, afflicted by an emotional outburst and devoid of any authority".
-(Note: Excepting 1982's Three Studies for Portrait (Mick Jagger), a series he produced specifically for showings at the Hanover Gallery in the late 1940s and early 1950s.)
+Bacon never painted from life, preferring to use a variety of visual source material, including photographs taken from film stills, medical textbooks and 19th-century journals) and those commissioned from his friend John Deakin.
+Equally, Bacon rarely worked from commission and could portray the pope in an even less flattering light; according to art critic Armin Zweite, "in a sinister manner, in cavernous dungeons, afflicted by an emotional outburst and devoid of any authority".
+(Note: Excerpting 1982's Three Studies for Portrait (Mick Jagger), a series he produced specifically for showings at the Hanover Gallery in the late 1940s and early 1950s.)

 Although Bacon avoided seeing the original, the painting remained the single most significant influence on his work; its presence is evident in many of his best works from the late 1940s to the early 1960s.
 In Bacon's version of the 17th-century masterpiece, the Pope is shown screaming, yet his voice is "silenced" by the enclosing drapes and dark, rich colours.
 The dark background lends a grotesque and nightmarish tone to the painting.
 Although a noted bon vivant, Bacon closely guarded his private life, working habits, and thought processes.
 He produced some 50 paintings of popes but destroyed a great many that he was unhappy with.